 There are also seven new Recording Custom snare drums with stainless steel, aluminium and brass shells should you wish to go all-Yamaha in the studio.
 A masterful return from one of the most famous drum sets ever made.

-Read full review: Yamaha Recording Custom
+Read the full Yamaha Recording Custom review

 Piece together the best drum kit for your needs